 1. Get cleansing

 Staying on top of a cleaning regime targeting your acne-prone areas is vital.
-Avoid oily or creamy body washes and instead choose a soap designed especially for those with acne prone skin.
 Our Organic Fennel and Cardamom Chai Soap Bar is ideal as it gently exfoliates whilst also containing green clay to draw out toxins from your pores.
 All you need to do is keep a bar in your shower and create a soft lather with the shower water before cleaning your skin.

 2. Get exfoliating